taylor-ben/rxjs-hooks/README.md

 # @taylored/rxjs-hooks

-This npm package provides easy-to-use React hooks for working with RxJS subjects and behavior subjects.
+This npm package provides easy-to-use hooks for working with RxJS subjects and behavior subjects.

 ## Installation